dustinpfister/blog_posts/_posts/threejs-vector3-apply-euler.md

 ### Source code examples are also up on github

 The source code examples that I am writing about in this post can also be found in my [test threejs repo on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-apply-euler).
+This is also where I park the code for [my many other posts on threejs](/categories/three-js/) as well as additional draft demos, noted for future examples and so forth.
+If you are on Github and see something that might require a pull request that would be where to do so.
+There is also the comments section of this post that can be used as a means of bringing something up.

 ### Version Numbers matter with threejs